mitshah1207/avon/README.md

 ## Daily routine
 - Wake up ~7-8am
 - Tablet (1x fluoexetine, hidden in banana or dog-friendly peanut butter)
 - Breakfast ~8am.
 See 'Feeding' section.
-May reserve 1/3 of the allocated breakfast to use as treats during the walk.
+Occasionally reserve 1/3 of the allocated breakfast to use as treats during the walk.
 - Walk (1-2hrs) starting anytime between 8-10am.
 - Return home, play if in the mood (tug) then lie down and sleep
 - Dinner 6pm
 - Walk between 9-11pm (the later the better so it's quieter - more nervous in the darkness)
-- Sleeps at ~11pm inside crate.
+- Sleeps at ~11pm in variable locations(!)

 ## Feeding
 **Main meals:**